“You’re just too good to be true Can’t take my eyes off of you You’d be like heaven to touch I wanna hold you so much…”

 At this moment, I’m “partly” thankful to this quarantine which provided me the chance looking for the masks which would complete my object of desire.
 Last week of March I bought these Balinese masks from a male seller.
-I forgave him for not revealing all the issues despite the hush-hush price since these vintage masks have been uniquely styled.
+I forgave him for not revealing all the issues despite the hush-hush price since these vintage masks have been uniquely handcrafted.

 May 1, this post from a kindred Las Piñera caught my attention.

 I inquired about the origin, material and price.
 Knowing that this is Philippine-made (I thought otherwise but I’m always proud of Pinoy ingenuity), and the pair only costs Php 400 ($8.40), I settled it with Cora Jimenez on May 3.
 This is the same date when I saw these attention-grabbing Indonesian masks.